 It has three elements:

 I. Mini-seminars to help students prepare for the contest.

 II.
 Semi-Finals: All participants in the EPC must register and submit a 2-minute video.
 Experts will judge the videos selecting eight to be finalists.

 III.
 Finals: The top entrants will present their new ventures to a panel of community entrepreneurs and investors, answer questions and receive live advice and mentoring feedback.
-Presentations will be 20 minutes.
+Presentations will be 10 minutes.
 The experience will be like Shark Tank, but with really nice people.
 Presentations will be April 11, 2020, at the Studer Community Institute.

 Win A Cash Prize!